shuqn/pointcloud_video/README.md

 # pointcloud_video
 This is a prototype designed for streaming point cloud data.
 It consists of two main components: a downloader and a player.
+An example video is point_1.gif
 ## Prerequisites
 windows 10
 python 3.10